FlowFrontiers/CyberML-DataQuality/README.md

-# Evaluating ML-Based Anomaly Detection Across Datasets of Varied Quality: A Case Study
+# Evaluating ML-Based Anomaly Detection Across Datasets of Varied Integrity: A Case Study

-Welcome to the supporting page for the manuscript titled, _"Evaluating ML-Based Anomaly Detection Across Datasets of Varied Quality: A Case Study."_ This repository contains all the necessary files, scripts, and data analyses that complement the findings and discussions presented in the paper.
+Welcome to the supporting page for the manuscript titled, _"Evaluating ML-Based Anomaly Detection Across Datasets of Varied Integrity: A Case Study."_ This repository contains all the necessary files, scripts, and data analyses that complement the findings and discussions presented in the paper.

 ## Repository Structure